weizeming/MILE/README.md

 ## Acknowledgement
-The data and code for formating prompts are copied from [BatchICL](https://github.com/Cardinalere/Batch-ICL).
+The data is copied from [BatchICL](https://github.com/Cardinalere/Batch-ICL).